Back to School Self-Care | Food Confidence

 PROTECT

-Starting a new school year can be a challenge for the immune system, not just because you have a large group of middle schoolers together all in one place, but also because it can be a stressful time.
-Norah started a new school, she has a lot more homework, and she has to manage a rigorous soccer schedule.
-Staying proactive and preemptive is my strategy, and providing her with an extra layer of protection is pretty easy with PureNutrients Gummies.
+Staying proactive and preemptive was my strategy, and providing her with an extra layer of protection was easy with PureNutrients Gummies.
 This comprehensive multivitamin/mineral complex is made with organic fruit, and features a blend of 17 activated vitamins and chelated minerals for optimal efficacy.
 These tasty fruit flavored gummies are no brainers — they’re free from gelatin, artificial flavors and colors, hydrogenated fats, gluten, GMOs, common allergens, preservatives, and other unnecessary ingredients.
 And each PureNutrients Gummy contains just 1/2 a gram of sugar, compared to 2 g in many other gummies on the market, using a low-glycemic, plant-based prebiotic fiber and natural sweeteners.

 DOWN TIME